Skip to content

 Connector tools start hidden (visible=False).
 The model must call load_connectors(connector_name="...") before the tools for that connector appear in its tool list.

-A shorter tool list means the model makes better routing decisions.
-Loading all 40 connectors upfront would overwhelm the tool selection at each turn.
-The model loads only what it needs for the current task.
+A shorter tool list means the model makes better routing decisions at each turn.
+The model loads only the connectors it needs for the current task, instead of choosing from every registered connector's tools on every call.

 Suffix-only reminders

-The Planner escalates reminders when the model has not made progress for several turns.
-These reminders are always appended to the conversation suffix as TextBlock items.
-They are never inserted into the prefix.
+The Planner escalates reminders when the model has made no progress for several turns.
+These reminders are always appended to the conversation suffix as TextBlock items, so they change the working set the model reasons over without touching the cached prefix.

-This preserves the stable-prefix invariant and avoids invalidating the provider's KV cache on every reminder injection.
+This preserves the stable-prefix invariant above and keeps the provider's KV cache valid across a reminder injection.

 Subagent isolation